7 Books That Permanently Changed How I Think and Work

 After reading this, I started my decision journal.
 Not because I'm naturally reflective, but because Kahneman showed me how many cognitive biases I'm subject to: anchoring, loss aversion, confirmation bias, the planning fallacy.

 The most useful concept: the "premortem."
 Before starting a project, imagine it has failed.
-Now work backward—what went wrong?
+Now work backward.
+What went wrong?
 This exercise surfaces risks your optimistic brain conveniently ignores.

 Warning: this book is dense.
 It took me three months to finish.
 But the ideas have influenced my thinking every single day since.

-Read this if: You make important decisions (career, business, financial) and want to make them better.
+Read this if you make important decisions (career, business, financial) and want to make them better.

 4. Make It Stick by Peter Brown, Henry Roediger, and Mark McDaniel

 Most people learn wrong.
-Re-reading notes, highlighting textbooks, watching tutorials on repeat—these feel productive but barely work.
+Re-reading notes, highlighting textbooks, watching tutorials on repeat: these feel productive but barely work.
 Make It Stick presents the research on what actually works: retrieval practice, spaced repetition, interleaving, and desirable difficulties.

 This book is why I use active recall instead of passive review.
 When I'm learning a new programming language or framework, I close the documentation and try to write code from memory.
 Then I check.
 The struggle of trying to remember is what creates durable learning.